 Registered Nubian Goats: Why I Chose Them

 I’ll admit it—I fell in love with Nubians before I ever owned one.
-Their long, floppy ears and sweet personalities drew me in, but once I started milking them, I realized why so many breeders recommend registered Nubian goats.
+Their long, floppy ears and sweet personalities drew me in, but once I started milking them, I realized why so many breeders recommend registered Nubian goats for dairy.

 If you’re serious about building a herd or even selling starter goats, Nubians are an investment worth making.